 Approved foreign meat processing establishments are listed on the DGLAHS' website and online import recommendation (SIMREK) lists.
 A meat processing establishment can begin exporting its products to Indonesia only after it has been officially listed on both lists.
-As of December 2021, there are 22 U.S. beef processing establishments, nine U.S. pork processing establishments, and one U.S. lamb processing establishment approved to export to Indonesia.
+As of December 2022, there are 22 U.S. beef processing establishments, nine U.S. pork processing establishments, and one U.S. lamb processing establishment approved to export to Indonesia.

-- Imports of meat products to Indonesia require import permits issued by the Ministry of Trade. - Import permits require an import recommendation from the Ministry of Agriculture. - Halal certificates for halal-required products, issued by a halal certifying body recognized by the Indonesian halal authority, is one of the most important requirements to obtain an import recommendation9. - An import recommendation can be applied for at any time and shall be valid for six months.
-It should be used to obtain an import permit from the Ministry of Trade within three months after its issuance. - The import recommendation number must be included in the Health Certificate (FSIS form 9060-5) accompanying the shipment of meat products. - An import permit shall be valid for one fiscal year (based on Ministry of Trade Regulation No. 20/2021 regarding Import Policy and Arrangement). - A list of meat products eligible for export to Indonesia is included in the Annex of Regulation No. 15/2021 (unofficial English translation). - The importation of meat and meat products samples for exhibition purposes is allowed (up to 200 kilograms). - Importers must indicate the products being imported and their market destination (restaurant, hotel, catering, industry, retail, etc.) in their import recommendation application to the DGLAHS.
+- Imports of meat products to Indonesia require import permits issued by the Ministry of Trade. - Import permits require an import recommendation or verification of the needs plan from the Ministry of Agriculture.

+- Halal certificates for halal-required products, issued by a halal certifying body recognized by the Indonesian halal authority, is one of the most important requirements to obtain an import recommendation or import permit9. - An import recommendation for non-beef products (pork, lamb, etc.) can be applied for at any time and shall be valid for six months.
+It should be used to obtain an import permit from the Ministry of Trade within three months after its issuance. - The import recommendation (or letter of consideration for beef) number must be included in the Health Certificate (FSIS form 9060-5) accompanying the shipment of meat products. - An import permit shall be valid for one fiscal year (based on Ministry of Trade Regulation No. 25/2022 regarding Import Policy and Arrangement). - A list of meat products eligible for export to Indonesia is included in the Annex of Regulation No. 15/2021 (unofficial English translation). - The importation of meat and meat products samples for exhibition purposes is allowed (up to 200 kilograms). - Importers must indicate the products being imported and their market destination (restaurant, hotel, catering, industry, retail, etc.) in their import recommendation application to the DGLAHS.